NHSDigital/nia-patient-switching-standard-adaptor/documentation/OPERATING.md

 #### First installation

 As part of the installation of the adaptor, we do not provide the SNOMED database files as they are updated regularly under TRUD (Technology Reference Update Distribution).
-To acquire the most recent SNOMED database:-
+To acquire the most recent SNOMED database:

 1. Head to https://isd.digital.nhs.uk/ and create a new account.
 2. Log in